UKForeignOffice/lists/docs/update-prod-data.md

 ## 4 - Take a Dump of Data from Local Dev Database

-After you've made your changes, take another dump of the data from the local development database to create a new dump file that includes your changes.
+Take another dump of the data from the local development database to create a new dump file that includes your changes.

 ```bash
 psql -U master -h localhost -d lists < updated_prod_data.sql